History of the church of Christ in Clinton, Tennessee

 In the fall of 1987, the upstairs nursery was remodeled and converted into a study for the preacher.
 An addition was completed in 1988 that included a new nursery, four classrooms with folding walls, a kitchen, and a pantry.
 The classrooms and kitchen could be combined to form a fellowship hall.
 In 2015, the auditorium was updated with a new ceiling and all new lighting.

 The first preacher for the Clinton congregation was S.F.
-Timmerman.
+Timmerman (pictured below).
 He was working as the minister for the Harriman church and would visit Clinton and conduct services on Sunday afternoon.
 Other brethren who preached in the early years included E.E.
 Mitchell, J.A.
 Summey, Persey Manning, brother Freeman, and J.B.
 Jordan.
 Jack Johnson of Oak Ridge often filled the pulpit when regular preachers were absent.

 Others who have labored with the Clinton congregation: G.W.
 Nichols, Bill Phillips, Clifford Reel, James McGill, Phil Evanson, M.H.
 Tucker, Mike Kirk, Tommy Irons, Gary Kelsey, Richard Powlus, Waymon Summers, Arthur Pigman, David Pharr, Garry Jones, & Darryl Glenn.
 Richard Bentley began working with the Clinton congregation in October 2010.

 Many important records have been lost over the decades, but there is some indication that elders were first appointed in the 1950’s: brother O’Neal and brother Sadler.
 Carl Cox and Carlos Herren were appointed elders in 1966.
 The first deacons were Finus Dill, Herman Herren, Jim Nash, Mike Nygard, and Carl Rutherford.
 Jim Nash was appointed an elder in 1968.
 At present there are four elders who serve the congregation: Herman Herren, Dale Mowery, Dwight Nicholson, and Mike Smith.
-Nine deacons are now serving: Jim Ashworth, Hobert Humphrey, James McCrary, Daniel McInturff, Glen Morgan, Eric Mowery, Tim Nygard, Hubert Sharp, and Joey Smith.
+Six deacons are now serving: James McCrary, Daniel McInturff, Glen Morgan, Tim Nygard, Hubert Sharp, and Joey Smith.
+In 2021, an associate minister’s position was added, filled by Clint Patterson.